flowground/amazonaws-com-fms-connector/README.md

 - API Key
 ## Actions

+### AssociateAdminAccount
-### <p>Sets the AWS Firewall Manager administrator account.
+<blockquote><p>Sets the AWS Firewall Manager administrator account.
 AWS Firewall Manager must be associated with the master account your AWS organization or associated with a member account that has the appropriate permissions.
-If the account ID that you submit is not an AWS Organizations master account, AWS Firewall Manager will set the appropriate permissions for the given member account.</p> <p>The account that you associate with AWS Firewall Manager is called the AWS Firewall Manager administrator account. </p>
+If the account ID that you submit is not an AWS Organizations master account, AWS Firewall Manager will set the appropriate permissions for the given member account.</p> <p>The account that you associate with AWS Firewall Manager is called the AWS Firewall Manager administrator account. </p></blockquote>

 #### Input Parameters
 * `Action` - _required_